<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > Dialog: Gear-Pair |

 There are three tabs in the Gear-Pair dialog.
 Define tabAdjustments tabParameters tab |

-Notes: A Gear-Segment is a gear that must oscillate.
-Gear 1 and/or Gear 2 can be a Gear-Segment Gear # Segmentation ◉Complete Gear - a normal full gear ◉Gear Segment - a gear that is not complete, it has fewer number-of-teeth.
-To reduce the number-of-teeth of Gear 1 or Gear 2:
+Notes: A Gear-Segment must not rotate fully.
+It must oscillate.
+Gear # Segmentation ◉Complete Gear - a normal, or full gear ◉Gear Segment - a gear that is not complete, it has fewer teeth.
+Gear 1 and/or Gear 2 can be a Gear-Segment To reduce the number-of-teeth of Gear 1 and/or Gear 2:

 |